MrErenK/import-csv-to-ytmusic/README.md

     If you don't use the `--csv` flag, you will be prompted to select a CSV file that contains song IDs.

-2. Input the name of the column in the CSV file that contains the song IDs.
+2. Input the number of the column in the CSV file that contains the song IDs.

 3. Authenticate with the YouTube Music API when prompted.